For teacher researchers

 One of the most interesting aspects of getting started with RME is reflecting on your own practice and how it impacts on your classroom and your students.
-Taking it one step further and systematically investigating what happens when you implement a particular pedagogic practice, or when you work with your students on a strategy like realloting, enables you to notice more about student learning, and its relationship with your own practice.
+Taking it one step further and systematically investigating what happens when you implement a particular pedagogic practice, or when you work with your students on a strategy like “re-alloting”, enables you to notice more about student learning.

-One of the best ways to get started as a teacher researcher is to pick a topic that interests you – for instance, if you have noticed that your students seem to have difficulty with comparing fractions, or understanding area.
-Or you might be thinking more about your own practice – perhaps you want to work on extending your wait time, or asking more open questions.
+One of the best ways to get started as a teacher researcher is to pick a mathematical topic that interests you.
+For instance, maybe you have noticed that your students seem to have difficulty with comparing fractions, or understanding area.
+Alternatively, you might be thinking more about your own practice — perhaps you want to work on extending your wait time, or asking more open questions.
 Research that is highly focused in this way is often most productive.

 On this page we offer some ideas for how you might go about researching for own practice, with links and organisations to follow up.
 We will add to these ideas so please do visit again.

-You may be wondering about how to systematically observe your own and colleagues’ teaching.
-Another approach is suggested by Alan Schoenfeld’s work with teachers: Schoenfeld, A. H., & the Teaching for Robust Understanding Project.
-(2016).
+Another approach to classroom observation is suggested by Alan Schoenfeld’s work with teachers in the Teaching for Robust Understanding Project (2016).
 An Introduction to the Teaching for Robust Understanding (TRU) Framework.
 Berkeley, CA: Graduate School of Education.

-Another option is lesson study, where you work with colleagues to investigate a particular issue in your school, analyse what is happening, implement changes on the basis of your analysis and then evaluate or research the outcome.
+Lesson study is another option.
+Here, you work with colleagues to investigate a particular issue in your school.
+Analyse what is happening, implement changes on the basis of your analysis and then evaluate or research the outcome.
 This short video explains how teachers went about this in a London-based project.